classProgrammer/horus_info/CLC3_DOCUMENTATION.md

   - It also manages the REST calls.
 - _MessengerSubmitArea_:
   - Chat input and submit button
-  - ENTER can be used for submit
+  - ENTER can be used for submitting
 - _MessageArea_:
   - The wrapper for all of the message cards
   - automatically scrolls to bottom when a message is received